VihangiDeSilva/Test-Automation-Amazon/README.md

 # Test-Automation-Amazon
-This is a test automation for official Amazon site.
+This is a test automation for the official Amazon site.
 Link: https://www.amazon.com/

-I've created a automation framework that simplifies the process of adding products to a cart.
+I've created an automation framework that simplifies the process of adding products to a cart.
 I've used the webdriverio automation framework along with TypeScript as the programming language to ensure efficient implementation.
 Additionally, I've integrated cucumber, a testing framework that promotes Behavior-Driven Development principles, to ensure thorough testing and collaboration.

 ## Challenges/Issues Faced in the Project: